 The fees for online courses are the same as on-campus courses.

 Fees for online courses are the same as those charged for on-campus courses.
-Please refer the summer fee schedule.
+Please refer to the summer fee schedule.

 Academic Technology and Outreach